SamiAljamal/weird-map/README.md

 ## Description

 The Portland Weird Map is a geographical display of "weird" locations around Oregon's biggest city.
 In addition to typical features present in [Google Maps API](https://developers.google.com/maps/web/) applications (zooming, scrolling, street, and satellite views), the Portland Weird Map allows users to interact with how data points are displayed with category filtering.
 A form is also present if the user wants to contribute and add their own weird location to the map.
 All data the user inputs is stored and retrieved using Google's [Firebase](http://www.firebase.com).
+The ability to route a bike map between 2 and 5 locations is also available to the user.
+A list of locations is displayed by category and can be added to the route map by checking their individual boxes.
+Lastly, the map contains a Data Map that shows a color coded cluster map of bars in Multnomah County by neighborhood.

 ## Specifications
 The capabilities of the Portland Weird Map are as follows: